zzzprojects/EntityFramework-Extensions/docs/pages/api/options/ingore-on-merge-insert-expression.md

 The `IgnoreOnMergeInsertExpression` option lets you ignore some columns that should only be `updated.

 By example, when to `update` the ModifiedData and ModifiedUser but not `insert` value.

-_Ask our support team if you need this option for another provider_